jchacks/robots/README.md

 __This repo just went through a large rewrite and is currently missing some of the features described below.
 It is planned to add them back in.__

+Recently implemented a engine_c in cython and cpp.
+TODO:

+* Consider where the Robot struct/class should be cython or cpp.

+* Implement movement as a proper stack of commands that have decreasing amounts.
+* Fully document all methods that are intended to be part of the public API.
+* Decide on whether to use degrees or radians for rotation.
+* Convert to a Data Oriented Programming model (should allow for multi-battle speedup):
+  * Create robot data containers similar to `Bullets`
+  * Refer Robot classes back to these data containers
+  * Gracefully handle alive/dead, adding removing
+* ~~Scale the `Overlay` independently from the battle scaling~~
+* Implement auto slow down on stacked commands e.g. calculate quickest path to angle without breaking max acceleration by turning remainder of angle in 1 tick.  max_accel = 4 but remainder = 2 in 1 tick, velocity should reach 0 at same time as stopping.
+* ~~Represent the user Robot space as dict of configs passed to the engine.~~

 To summarise the repo now relies on an `Engine` class that is not _easily_ accessible by user code.
 The objects that the engine interacts with are different from those that the 'User' will use to write their AI.
 New concepts:

 * `Engine -> RobotData`
 * `User -> Robot`